waitingSu/vue-musicShareWeb/README.md

-#For Vue Demo
+# For Vue Demo

-uses options API mainly,included sanity test(for unit test,e2e test,snapshot Test),pinia,localization,routing,local and global directive.
+uses options API mainly,included Validation,sanity test(for unit test,e2e test,snapshot Test),pinia,localization,routing,local and global directive.
-And connect to firebase service as database,
+And connect to firebase service as database for Authentication and uploading files.
+Using vite-plugin-pwa for PWA practicing(included service worker,cache,workbox for offline service),and enable firebase persistence for offline upload error handling also.